Valve Actuators - Types and Classification

 Electric Connections.
 What size of electrical entry connections are required.
 Signal cables usually use M20x1.5 ISO.
 See our page on cable glands for further discussion on cable entries.

-Limit Switches are often fitted to valves to provide positive indication to the control system that the valve is either fully open, partially open, or fully closed.
+Limit Switches are often fitted to valves and or actuators to provide positive indication to the control system that the valve is either fully open, partially open, or fully closed.